HEnquist/camilladsp/README.md

   in order to avoid buffer underruns or a slowly increasing latency.
 This is currently supported when using an Alsa, Wasapi or CoreAudio playback device (and any capture device).
   Setting the rate can be done in two ways.
   * If the capture device is an Alsa Loopback device or a USB Audio gadget device, the adjustment is done by tuning the virtual sample clock of the Loopback or Gadget device.
 This avoids any need for resampling.
   * If resampling is enabled, the adjustment is done by tuning the resampling ratio.
-The `resampler_type` must then be one of the "Async" types.
+Then `resampler` must be set to one of the "Async" types.
 This is supported for all capture devices.

 * `target_level` (optional, defaults to the `chunksize` value)